auth0/docs/articles/scopes/preview/index.md

 - When you want to get additional user information, like email or picture.
 For details refer to [Standard Claims](#standard-claims).

 - When you want to access an API.
 In this case, you need to define custom scopes for your API and add these values  as part of the `scope` request parameter, for example: `scope=read:contacts`.
+For details refer to [API Scopes](#api-scopes).

 ## Standard Claims